weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <p>
 I was fortunate to visit Professor <a href="https://people.miami.edu/profile/1d92943aaf793b047e6a5017b9f4a5c1" target="_blank">Xu Sun</a> in the Summer of 2019 at UF, and
 Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> in the Fall of 2023 at UofT.
-I obtained my B.E. in Industrial Engineering from the <a href="https://en.sjtu.edu.cn/" target="_blank"> Shanghai Jiao Tong University </a> at 2020.
+In 2020, I obtained my B.E. in Industrial Engineering from the <a href="https://en.sjtu.edu.cn/" target="_blank"> Shanghai Jiao Tong University </a>.
 </p>

 <p>  My <a href="http://weiliangliu-nus.github.io/files/WeiliangLiu_Academic_CV.pdf" target="_blank">CV</a> can be downloaded Here.